-UC Irvine, Department of Informatics
+UC San Diego, Department of Communication

-lirani ( at ) uci.edu
+lirani ( at ) ucsd.edu

-I am a PhD candidate in Informatics at the University of California, Irvine.
 My work examines design practices in situ to understand their relationships with broader cultural, political, and social processes.
 To date, I have investigated these issues through ethnographic fieldwork of a design studio in India, as well as through ethnography and activism in the crowdsourcing platform Amazon Mechanical Turk.

 I bring to my analyses the methodologies of Science and Technology Studies and HCI, examining technology as both social and intricately material phenomena.
 I also draw on four years of professional experience as a User Experience Designer at Google and technical training in Computer Science (BS, MS Stanford University).
 I draw on these experiences as both as a source of research problems and a source of insight on how technical practices are shaped by institutions, politics, and culture.